Universal Basic Guys: Development

 In November 2022, it was announced that Game of Zones creators and executive producers Adam and Craig Malamut were set up on an animated series on Fox, called Universal Basic Guys/The Hoagie Bros.
 The series is produced by Leith Hill Productions, Fox Entertainment and Sony Pictures Television, with Bento Box Entertainment providing the animation.
 In May 2024, the series was retitled to Universal Basic Guys and renewed for a second season ahead of its debut in the fall.
 Dan Lagana serves as an executive producer and the showrunner for the first season while Rob Rosell is an executive producer and the showrunner for the second season.
 In May 2025, ahead of the second season premiere, the series was renewed for a third season.

 Casting

 On July 25, 2024, at San Diego Comic-Con, it was announced that Adam Malamut, Talia Genevieve, Fred Armisen, and Ally Maki were cast in starring roles.

 Broadcast

 The series premiered on September 8, 2024, on Fox.
 The second season premiered on September 28, 2025.
+The third season is scheduled to premiere on September 27, 2026.

 In Canada, the series airs on Citytv and is available to stream on Citytv+.

-In the UK, the series is broadcast on ITV2, with streaming available on ITVX.
+In the UK, the series is broadcast on ITV2, with streaming previously available on ITVX.